zapmal/board-hub/api/README.md

 - `yarn undo:migration`.
 - `yarn undo:seeding`.

+Logs can be queried with:
+> --lines is an optional argument.

+- `yarn query:logs --name <log name> --lines <amount of lines>`.

 ### Build
 - Run in development mode → `yarn dev`.
 - Build for production → `yarn prod`.